TriLab-bioinf/USDIN_LAB_TK_32/README.md

 # File with names of bam files from control samples for exomeDepth (one file per line)
 CONTROL_BAMS=control_bam_files.txt
 ```
+Control bam files and their corresponding bam index files (.bai) should be in the same working directory as the one you are running the pipeline from.

 ### Run the pipeline as so:
 ```
 sbatch ./bruce_pipeline.sh <sample name prefix> <configuration file>
 ```

 Example: